Chasetown F.C.

 Chasetown Football Club is an English football club based in the Chasetown area of Burntwood, Staffordshire.
 The club plays in the Northern Premier League First Division West and is nicknamed The Scholars, having been formed by affiliates of nearby Chase Terrace High School in the Chase Terrace area of Burntwood.

 Chasetown gained national recognition in November 2005 when the BBC televised the club's FA Cup first round home tie with Oldham Athletic, in which the team held their Football League opponents to a 1–1 draw.
 They went on to finish the 2005–06 season as Midland Alliance champions and gain promotion.
 In the 2007–08 F.A Cup the Scholars defeated Port Vale 1–0 in a Second Round replay.
-In doing so, they became the lowest ranked club to reach as the Third Round Proper of the FA Cup. before losing to eventual finalists Cardiff City.
+In doing so, they became the lowest ranked club to reach the Third Round Proper of the FA Cup before losing to eventual finalists Cardiff City.